joshuabecker91/googleclone/README.md

 Technologies used: React, Node, Express, Material UI, HTML, CSS, JS, API, AWS EC2, AWS Route 53

-- Google Clone using Google's Custom Search API to render search engine results.
+- Built a Google clone using Google's Custom Search API.
+Demonstrate proficiency with using APIs
-- useContext and Created a custom hook for the Search Engine API call.
 - Full Stack Application with MongoDB and Mongoose installed as well.
-- Demonstrate proficiency with using APIs.
+Deployed w/AWS EC2
 - All styling done manually to demonstrate CSS proficiency.
-Material UI for Google Icons.
+Material UI for Google Icons
+- useContext and Created a custom hook for the Search Engine API call

 http://googleclone.com
 http://54.151.83.73/